edgonzalesjr/Ransomware-Investigation-with-Splunk/README.md

 ### Skills Learned

-- Skills Learned
 - Log Analysis: Efficient use of Splunk to sift through logs and identify malicious activities.
 - Incident Response: Understanding the steps for responding to ransomware attacks, including timeline filtering and IOC identification.
 - PowerShell Command Decoding: Analyzing PowerShell commands to track malicious activities.
 - Malware Analysis: Understanding ransomware behavior, including encryption patterns and ransom notes.
 - Critical Thinking: Developing a methodical approach to analyzing evidence and correlating events for a comprehensive investigation.

 ### Tools Used